-In his book, Blink, Malcolm Gladwell explores how we process our intuition and instinct and suggests how we make split-second decisions and judgments.
+In his book, Blink, Malcolm Gladwell explores how we process our intuition and instinct.
+Suggesting how we make split-second decisions and judgments.
 Both good and bad ones.
+And the best decisions made with your animal instincts.

 He gives an example of the ability of one psychologist to predict, with 95% accuracy, if a couple would still be together in fifteen years’ time.
 According to Gladwell, this and other examples, show how experts can take small samples and make fantastic, accurate predictions.